MicrosoftLearning/AI-102-AIEngineer/Instructions/19-face-service.md

     - **C#**: appsettings.json
     - **Python**: .env

-4. Open the configuration file and update the configuration values it contains to reflect the **endpoint** and an authentication **key** for your cognitive services resource.
+4. Open the configuration file and update the configuration values it contains to reflect the **endpoint** and an authentication **key** for your Azure AI services resource.
 Save your changes.

 5. Note that the **face-api** folder contains a code file for the client application:

     - **C#**: Program.cs
     - **Python**: analyze-faces.py

 6. Open the code file and at the top, under the existing namespace references, find the comment **Import namespaces**.
-Then, under this comment, add the following language-specific code to import the namespaces you will need to use the Computer Vision SDK:
+Then, under this comment, add the following language-specific code to import the namespaces you will need to use the Vision SDK:

     **C#**